mica-web/mica-web.github.io/learning-online.md

 - Read all material provided -- make sure you haven't prematurely closed a window or tab when there's more content underneath a quiz or graphic.
 - Break larger projects down into tasks you can achieve in smaller chunks of time.
 Legit, ask yourself, "Can I get this done in two hours?" (or less time) and, if the answer is no, break the task down into smaller tasks.
   - If you're struggling with this for any of the projects in this course, I'm happy to help.
-- Be real about the distractions when you're studying or working.
+- Be **real** about the distractions when you're studying or working.
 Some are unavoidable -- if you're sharing living space with others, for example -- and some of our own doing (watching Netflix/YouTube while reading).
 I don't expect students to give that up entirely (I'm listening to music while writing this, tbh), but, when you're struggling or finding something challenging, take a step back and see what distractions you can eliminate to give yourself the best opportunity to understand the material or accomplish the task.
   - If this is something you struggle with a lot, you're not alone, and there's a variety of tools and strategies to try to help you out:
-    - Some apps are preventative and will block access to your distraction sites for a set window of time (for example, blocking YouTube for 45 mins)
+    - Some apps are preventative; [LeechBlock](https://www.proginosko.com/leechblock/), for example, is a browser extension that will block access to your distraction sites for a set window of time (for example, blocking YouTube for 45 mins)
-    - Some apps reward you for completing periods of focus time, like [Forest]()
+    - Some apps reward you for completing periods of focus time, like [Forest](https://www.forestapp.cc/)
-    - Others provide timers to help you cycle between focused time and breaks
+    - Others provide timers to help you cycle between focused time and breaks; you can learn more about this by searching for the "[Pomodoro technique](https://lifehacker.com/productivity-101-a-primer-to-the-pomodoro-technique-1598992730)" and experiment with a web-based timer [like this](https://pomofocus.io/) (though versions also exist as browser extensions and mobile apps).

-@TODO: link to apps
+{% include quiz.html
+  title="Share Your Experience"
+  quizId="8BTHHWL"
+%}

+If you let me know what specifically you're struggling with, I'm happy to provide suggestions and let you know some of what's helped me with my focus and productivity.

 {: .text-center }
 ![Oprah says emphatically, I want you to win.](https://media.giphy.com/media/sFWDp31gcfPSo/giphy.gif)